 Please note that the English language requirements for the Delft-based MSc, joint MSc and PhD programmes may be different.
 For the requirements for a joint programme, please check the website of the specific programme.

 English language requirements MSc Programmes

-IHE Delft does not require a language certificate from nationals from: Australia, Barbados, Belize, Botswana, Canada, Cook Islands, Eritrea, Gambia, Ghana, Guyana, India, Ireland, Jamaica, Kenya, Lesotho, Liberia, Malawi, Namibia, New Zealand, Nigeria, Philippines, Sierra Leone, Singapore, South Africa, Sri Lanka, Swaziland, Trinidad and Tobago, Uganda, UK, USA, Zambia, and Zimbabwe, provided that earlier education is taught in English and is finalised with a bachelor degree.
+IHE Delft does not require a language certificate from nationals from: Australia, Barbados, Belize, Botswana, Canada, Cook Islands, Eritrea, Eswatini, Gambia, Ghana, Guyana, India, Ireland, Jamaica, Kenya, Lesotho, Liberia, Malawi, Namibia, New Zealand, Nigeria, Philippines, Singapore, South Africa, St Vincent and Grenadines, Trinidad and Tobago, Uganda, UK, USA, Zambia, and Zimbabwe, provided that earlier education is taught in English and is finalised with a bachelor degree.

 The following are the minimum English test scores for admission:

 IELTS Academic Test: Overall score of 6.0, with a minimum Writing Band score of 6.0.
 Band scores of 6.5 and higher are preferred.